warmfusion/puppet-fluentd/README.md

 This module attempts to provide a mechanism to manage a FluentD installation using the gem daemons rather than the td-agent packages which are not as well supported on some systems.

+The code has been heavily based on the Puppet module created by (mms-srf)[https://github.com/mmz-srf/puppet-fluentd] as I wanted to try and solve a few perceived problems with that implementation:

+1. Avoid use of td-agent and instead use fluentd gem directly
+2. Improve flexibility of configuration by enabling multiple nested elements and arrays without hardcoding

 ## Setup